 Lycopene, another natural and powerful carotenoid found in tomatoes, effectively eliminates damaging free radicals like singlet oxygen.
-It can also raise the natural sun protection factor (SPF) of your skin.
-A study with 50 trials conducted by three prominent British psychologists, Stephen, Coetzee and Perrett, found that participants consistently preferred the skin tone and texture of faces reflecting the effects of carotenoids.
+It also can raise the natural sun protection factor (SPF) of your skin.
+A study with 50 trials conducted by three prominent British psychologists, Stephen, Coetzee, and Perrett, found that participants consistently preferred the skin tone and texture of faces reflecting the effects of carotenoids.

-Don’t let tomatoes’ short season discourage you from including them in your diet.
-Tomatoes’ full nutritional value is found in processed versions available all year long, such as soups, sauces and juices.
+Don’t let tomatoes’ short-season discourage you from including them in your diet.
+Tomatoes’ full nutritional value is found in processed versions available all year long, such as soups, sauces, and juices.
 In fact, studies show that tomato paste has four times the amount of lycopene found in whole raw tomatoes.

 In order to take complete advantage of tomatoes’ impressive qualities, pair them with the flavorful SuperFood, extra virgin olive oil.
-Not only does heart healthy EVOO protect cells against damage and inflammation and promote healthy skin from the inside out, it also helps ensure the absorption of these fat-soluble carotenoids.
+Not only does heart healthy EVOO protect cells against damage and inflammation and promote healthy skin from the inside out, but it also helps ensure the absorption of these fat-soluble carotenoids.

-So roast cherry tomatoes with a couple tablespoons of extra virgin olive oil, or toss a few sun-dried tomatoes on top of a salad, and get ready for your close-up.
+So roast cherry tomatoes with a couple of tablespoons of extra virgin olive oil, or toss a few sun-dried tomatoes on top of a salad, and get ready for your close-up.